raphaelbastide/1962/INSTRUCTIONS.md

 ### Basics

 - Use the format "Key: value"
-- Parenthood relationship are symbolised using indentation (hit [tab](http://en.wikipedia.org/wiki/Tab_character) key at the begining of a line).
+- Parenthood relationship are symbolised using indentation (hit [tab](http://en.wikipedia.org/wiki/Tab_character) key at the beginning of a line).
 Demonstration:

         Name: Floral foam brick
         Size